 - External training for staff relating to particular priorities for the school, eg. engaging boys in dance.

-- Arrange after school sports clubs - archery and fencing (delivered by Premier Sports), Derby County in the Community football, multi-sports and tennis clubs - to provide wider sporting opportunities.
+- Arrange after school sports clubs (delivered by Derby County Community Trust) - clubs include archery, fencing, multi-sports and tennis clubs, providing wider sporting opportunities.
 All clubs are affiliated to the Children's University.

 - Buy new resources identified by staff as essential to developing the teaching and learning of PE in school.

-- Funding two sports coaches to work alongside our Midday Supervisors to provide pupils with high quality physical activity during lunchtimes, including some activities which we have never offered to our pupils previously, eg, fencing.
+- Funding a sports coach to work alongside our Midday Supervisors to provide pupils with high quality physical activity during lunchtimes.
+The coach will deliver our "Personal Trainers" initiative, enabling year 2 children to develop leadership skills, resilience and commitment.
 The Midday Supervisors will observe the good practice of the coaches with a focus upon sustaining the engagement of pupils in physical activities.